siddharthdeshwal123/Job_application/README.md

 # Job_application Dashboard
-This project is based on HTML and css
+This project is based on HTML and CSS